DanielHauge/TestEX5/README.md

 To clarify, it is actully pretty easy just to change the delimiter to "=" aswell with @CsvFileSource(), but i thought i wanted a idiomatic approach to .csv solution.
 #### Reflections
 As stated before, the second test or the one which was just made is data driven.
 This made me think that it is very good to write datadriven tests where available.
 Reasoning for this, is it is much easier to test huge amounts of configurations, and data without having to write new tests, nor rewrite the tests if we need different test cases.
 Here we could essentially just replace the pictures and the expected results list, and the test would run as inteded without doing anything to the test.
 No rewriting, no revisiting, it just works.
 Another thing is whether or not this test is a true unit test or not.
 I think in daily usage of the term Unit test, i think it could pass.
 But the true conceptual idea of a unit test, is to isolate some code, module, object and test upon that only, while having no dependencies on other things that needs to work.
 While this specific test touches the file system for a csv file, which means it breaks the idea.
 Also uses 2 objects CarSnapShot and Intelligence.
-To isolate better to have fully isolation, we can stub or mock some elements to realy isolate it's behavior.
+To isolate fully, we can stub or mock some elements to realy isolate it's behavior.
 I think you would be able to pass this test off as a system test.
 Depending on requirements, it is testing the whole systems behavior, ie. to recognize car plates.
-But could also be argued as integration testing, ie. testing something where modules are combined to test whether or not they work together to furfill requirements, if we count the GUI as being apart of the system too it wouldn't be system testing.
+But could also most likly be better argued as integration testing, ie. testing something where modules are combined to test whether or not they work together to furfill requirements, if we count the GUI as being apart of the system too it wouldn't be system testing.

 My suggestions to solve this problem, is to test on individual parts in a isolated manner without dependencies towards other things.
 If the point was to do specificly unit testing as the true conceptual unit testing.

+To clarify, JUnit is just a testing framework for java.
+A JUnit test can be integration or unit test.
+So it is basicly a JUnit test, but is not a Unit test per say.

 However i still think the data driven approach is very smart and nice.
-It allows for so much more testing without having to write as much hardcoded tests.
+It allows for so much more testing without having to write as much hardcoded tests / Test cases.
 Even if the tests become integration tests because it touches the file system.

 #### Hamcrestifying the tests
-Lets make the tests look nicer, and easier to read.
-First up the RecognitionAll which was made previusly.
-Now it looks like this:
+Lets make the tests look nicer, and easier to read, with Hamcrest.
+The RecognitionAll which was made previusly, Now it looks like this:
 ```java
 @ParameterizedTest(name = "{0}")
     @CsvFileSource(resources = "/results.csv")